prafullKrRj/NotesApp-Client/README.md

 This application is hosted on Render. **Note:** The instance is free so will spin down with inactivity, which can delay requests by 50 seconds or more.

+## 🗃️ Backend Repository

+The backend code for this application is available in a separate repository.
+You can find it [here](https://github.com/prafullKrRj/NotesApp).

 ## 🛠 Dependencies

 - **🖌 [Jetpack Compose](https://developer.android.com/jetpack/compose):** For building the UI in a declarative manner.